How Seagate SSDs Fail

 FireCuda 530: NVMe Controller Firmware Panic

 The FireCuda 530 uses the Phison PS5018-E18, a 12nm triple-core ARM Cortex-R5 Gen4 controller.
-FireCuda 530 drives running firmware SU6SM005 have a documented bug that causes write speed degradation followed by system crashes & complete drive disappearance from BIOS.
+FireCuda 530 drives running firmware SU6SM005 have a documented bug that causes write speed degradation followed by system crashes & drive disappearance from BIOS.
 Seagate released firmware SU6SM100 as a fix, but drives that have already entered the panic state can't accept the update.
-Recovery requires board-level microsoldering to repair the original controller hardware so it can boot and serve data normally.
+Recovery requires board-level microsoldering to repair the PCB power delivery components, reviving the original controller so it can boot and serve data normally.

 FireCuda 520: Gen4 Thermal Overload